anuscheh/SCUID-APL/README.md

 # SCUID
-Repository for all data collecting and processing scripts used on the SCUID.
+This is a repository for all data collecting and processing scripts used on the SCUID.